 The waiting test is one of the most important tests in the Christian life.
 Most of us are waiting for something to happen, for doors to open, for prayers to be answered, for miracles to happen and for breakthroughs to come.
 Many Bible characters also went through this test.
 Abraham waited twenty-five years for a son, Joseph waited for thirteen years before his dream came true, Moses waited forty years in the wilderness, Paul waited fourteen years in Arabia, and so we can go on and on.
 Even Jesus had to wait eighteen years before He could enter into His public ministry.
 At the age of twelve He said that He must be about His Father’s business, but only entered into His public ministry at the age of thirty.

 There is a great temptation to try to help God and do things in the flesh during the waiting period.
 One of the best examples is that of Abraham, when God promised to give him a son.
 He must have been so excited and probably expected his wife to fall pregnant a few weeks later.
-However, the years passed by and nothing happened.
-After twelve years, they could not wait any longer and decided to help God to speed things up.
+However, after twelve years, when nothing happened, he could not wait any longer and decided to help God to speed things up.
 We all know what happened, he slept with his servant Hagar and had a son called Ishmael.
 However, it was not the right son, so he had to wait another thirteen years!
 After twenty-five long years, when he and his wife Sarah could no longer have children, they were now ready for their miracle, and Isaac was born.
 There are two important lessons we can learn from this:

 The first lesson is that God often waits for us to come to the end of our own strength, efforts and our clever ideas before He acts.
 He wants us to know that everything we receive is because of His grace and when the breakthrough comes, all the glory goes to Him.
 This is called the ‘way of the cross’ which means, ‘out of death comes life,’ or death before resurrection.
-I have noticed this principle throughout the Bible and also in the experiences of many.
-Many have had to go through a ‘death’ or ‘valley’ experience, before their breakthrough came.
+There is often a “death experience” before the breakthrough comes.

-We have already looked at Abraham.
+We have already looked at Abraham’s experience.
 Moses had to spend forty years in the wilderness before he could enter into his calling.
-The Children of Israel had to wait in the wilderness before they could enter into the Promised Land.
-Joseph had to sit in prison before he was promoted to be a leader.
+The Children of Israel had to wait forty years in the wilderness before they could enter into the Promised Land.
+Joseph had to wait thirteen years in Egypt before he saw the fulfillment of what God had promised him.
 David had to flee from Saul for thirteen years like a vagabond, before he became king.
 There are many other examples as well.
 I have seen this principle repeated over and over in the lives of those whom God has called into the ministry and are greatly used by God today.
 Many can testify that there was once a ‘death’ experience before they entered into their dreams and desires.

-The second lesson is that we can make terrible mistakes if we do not wait.
+The second lesson that we can learn from Abraham’s experience is that we can make terrible mistakes if we do not wait.
 The birth of Ishmael was a big mistake!
 It was the seed of Ishmael that has resisted God’s purposes and persecuted God’s children for thousands of years.
-For example, king Saul: He was not able to wait for the arrival of Samuel, and his mistake eventually caused him to lose his kingdom.
+We also have the example of King Saul.
+He was not able to wait for the arrival of Samuel, and his mistake eventually caused him to lose his kingdom.
 Another example is that of the Children of Israel.
-They could not wait for Moses to return from the mountain.
-They turned away from God and worshipped the golden calf.
+They could not wait for Moses to return from the mountain so they turned away from God and worshipped the golden calf.

-God often seems to move like a tortoise and we usually have to wait longer than we would like to wait.
+In my experience, God often seems to move like a tortoise and we usually have to wait longer than we would like to wait.
 However, God is never late, and when he begins to move, it is often like lightning.
-We have the example in the Book of Acts.
-We read that they continued steadfastly in prayer.
-They prayed for ten days.
-Then in Chapter two we read, “suddenly there was a sound of a mighty rushing wind.”
+We have the example in the Book of Acts where they continued steadfastly in prayer and prayed for ten days.
+Then in we read in Acts 2, “Suddenly there was a sound of a mighty rushing wind.”
+The suddenlies of God are often preceded by our continues!

 Secondly, we must not give up: (Perseverance)

 We have the example of Israelites in wilderness.
-Instead of persevering in the wilderness, they became impatient and discouraged and “gave up.”
+Instead of persevering they became impatient and discouraged and “gave up.”
 A journey that was supposed to last for a few weeks became a forty year “nightmare”.
-Likewise, there are many who came so close to their breakthrough and gave upat the last moment because they could not wait and became impatient.
+Likewise, there are many who came so close to their breakthrough and gave up at the last moment because they could not wait and became impatient.

 One of the most important words we need to know while we are in the waiting period is the word continue!
-There are many ‘continues’ in the Bible, for example, “continue steadfastly in prayer, continue in faith, continue in the grace of God, continue in My word, etc“.
-Winston Churchill, the prime minister of England, made a famous speech to a group of young people.
+There are many ‘continues’ in the Bible, for example, “continue steadfastly in prayer, continue in faith, continue in the grace of God, continue in My word, etc.” Winston Churchill, the prime minister of England, made a famous speech to a group of young people during the last war.
 They were expecting one of his profound speeches, but instead, Churchill stood and said these few words.
-“Young people, I say to you, never give up, never, never give up!”
+“Young people, I say to you, never give up, never, never, give up!”
 He then sat down, and that was the end of his speech.
-We should let the words of Churchill ring in our hearts, “never, never, never give up!”
+We should let the words of Churchill ring in our hearts, “Never, never, never, give up!”
 Those that do not quit will win!

 In the Hebrews 10:36, we read, “For you have need of patience, that, after ye have done the will of God, ye might receive the promise.”
 It is so important that we just keep doing what we believe God has told us to do, even if we do not see an immediate breakthrough.
 Paul wrote in Galatians 6:9, “Do not become weary in well doing, for in due season we will reap if we do not give up.”
 The good news is that we will not be forever in the waiting period; there will be a ‘due season’!
 Therefore, we should keep praying, keep believing, keep obeying and keep confessing God’s word until we see the breakthrough.